Red tail shark, also known as red-tailed black sharks or red tail shark, is an aggressive breed.

 The female red tail shark is usually bigger than the male.
 Some of them grow as large as 15 cm in length with a long streamlined body.
 Its sides look compressed, and it has a convex-shaped back.
 The eyes of the red tail shark are big and red, and its head is small.

 The cupule-shaped mouth comprises of double pairs of setules and barbs.
 You can not successfully differentiate between a juvenile male and female red tail shark because both possess a mini submarine-like shaped body.
-Nonetheless, as they mature, you would notice the females are bigger with a rounder abdomen region.
+Nonetheless, as they mature, you would notice the females are larger with a rounder abdomen region.

 The red tail shark has a bright red to orange color tail like a fiery red while its body is velvety black.
 The color variation between its tail and body is an abrupt straight line.
 When the red-tipped shark is unhappy or in bad water condition, it tends to look dull and pale.
 The red-tipped shark has large, black and pointy dorsal fins like a shark.
 While the abdominal, anal, and pectoral fins are translucent and adequately developed.